viskan/cxf-xjc-hce/README.md

 $ git push origin master && git push origin v1.0.0
 ```

 Note: The steps where we update the POM **again** and prepare for the next development iteration is not necessary if you are on a detached branch from an existing release tag and you are creating a patch release.
+Also, the last step only requires you to push the tag, not the `master` branch.

 ## License